TITLE 77: PUBLIC HEALTH

 Section 693.110 Examination and Treatment of Prisoners

-a) A Local Health Authority, or the Department, where applicable, may enter any State, county or municipal detention facility located within its jurisdiction, for the purpose of interviewing , examining or treating any prisoner known or suspected of having an STD.
-Any such detention facility shall cooperate with the Local Health Authority, or the Department, where applicable, and provide such space as is necessary for the examinations and treatments.
+a) A local health department or the Department may enter any State, county or municipal detention facility located within its jurisdiction for the purpose of interviewing, examining, testing or treating any prisoner, detainee or parolee known to have or suspected of having an STI.
+A detention facility shall cooperate with the local health department or the Department and provide the space necessary for interviewing, examining, testing or treating any prisoner, detainee or parolee known or suspected of having an STI.

-b) Such examination and treatment shall be voluntary on the part of the prisoner, unless a court-issued warrant is obtained by the Department pursuant to Sections 693.50 or 693.70 of this Part.
-In cases of noncompliant behavior, the Department may also seek court-ordered isolation pursuant to Sections 693.60 or 693.80 of this Part.
+b) Interviewing, examination, testing or treatment shall be voluntary on the part of the prisoner, detainee or parolee, unless the Department obtains a court-issued warrant pursuant to Section 693.50 of this Part.
+In cases of noncompliant behavior, the Department may also seek court-ordered isolation pursuant to Section 693.60 of this Part.

-c) The reporting requirements of Section 693.30 of this Part shall be followed by any physician attending or examining prisoners at these detention facilities, except that reporting to the Local Health Authority, or Department, where applicable, shall be made within seven days after diagnosing or treating a reportable STD.
-The superintendent or other administrator of such detention facility shall provide the physician with all reportable information required by the report form or this Part, to insure that a complete report is filed with the appropriate health authority.
+c) Any health care professional attending or examining prisoners, detainees or parolees at detention facilities shall follow the reporting requirements of Section 693.30 of this Part, except that reporting to the local health department or Department, where applicable, shall be made within seven days after diagnosing or treating a reportable STI.
+The superintendent or other administrator of the detention facility shall provide the health care professional with all reportable information required by the report form or this Part to ensure that a complete report is filed with the appropriate health authority.